 Merge the release candidate branch into the main branch once it is ready and approved.
-At this point, the release candidate branch can be deleted.
+Do not "squash merge:" that will make the histories of main and release branches disagree, and we want to preserve the history.
+After merging, the release candidate branch can be deleted.